Samsung/tizen-docs/docs/application/dotnet/guides/exchange-data-between-apps/message-port.md

     }
     ```

-3. In the sending application, to send the message, follow the steps:
+3. In the sending application, to send the message, follow these steps:

     a.
 You must register to a local port.